giantswarm/docs/src/content/advanced/gitops/index.md

 kubectl gs gitops add management-cluster --name MC_NAME --repository-name MC_NAME-git-repo --gen-master-key
 ```

-This commands creates the folder for the management cluster, the `Kustomization` file for the MC, `organizations` folder and `secrets` folder, already populated with an encoding key.
+This command creates the folder for the management cluster, the `Kustomization` file for the MC, `organizations` folder and `secrets` folder, already populated with an encoding key.

 Then, we create a Flux `GitRepository` resource that points to the repository.
 We need a `GitRepository` resource for every management cluster we want to manage.
 In the `GitRepository` resource we define the URL where our repository is stored.